-Your Smart Insurance Life Policy will pay out a lump sum benefit to your loved ones if you die of natural causes, or were diagnosed with a terminal illness by a medical practitioner, with 12 months or less to live.
+When you’ve worked hard to do right by your family, it’s natural to worry about what might happen if you can no longer provide for them.
+Life insurance can help protect your loved ones should the worst happen.
+Once you’re covered, you can rest assured they'll be taken care of if you pass away unexpectedly.
+Our Smart Life Insurance policy will pay out a lump sum benefit to your loved ones if you die of natural causes or are diagnosed with a terminal illness by a medical practitioner, with 12 months or less to live.

-However, it doesn’t take a death for things to fall apart financially.
-That’s why we offer optional Critical Illness cover, so you can keep the wheels turning if you’re not able to work and keep your heads above water while you get yourself back to health.
+That’s why we offer additional Critical Illness cover, so you can keep the wheels turning if you’re not able to work and keep your heads above water while you get yourself back to health.

 Critical Illness cover is an option on our Family Life policy.
 It pays out a lump sum to you and your family if you fall seriously ill.